chidiwilliams/chidiwilliams.com/content/post/a-static-type-checker-for-b-minor.md

 }
 ```

-We resolve the type of a map literal by resolving the key and value types:
+We resolve the type of a map literal by resolving its key and value types:

 ```go
 case *MapExpr: